 This is the story of a house and home – today there are still busy things happening in and around the buildings, There is still much laughter and many voices to be heard in and around the place.

-George Evans would surely be surprised to see Emu Bottom today – the heritage buildings which make up the complex of Emu Bottom may have changed from his day and their uses too have changed and developed in a way that could not have been imagined by him.
+George Evans would surely be surprised to see The Epicurean Emu Bottom today – the heritage buildings and their uses which make up the complex at Emu Bottom may have changed in a way that could not have even imagined, but after purchasing the property in 1968, Hedley and Janet Elliott lovingly restored The Homestead to faithfully reflect the period that George Evans and his family lived.

-Emu Bottom Homestead operated as a tourist attraction for the period of 1970 – 1975 and during this time approximately 90,000 each year visitors enjoyed stepping back to experience a small piece of Australia’s pioneering past.
+Emu Bottom Homestead operated as a tourist attraction from 1970 – 1975 and during this time approximately 90,000 visitors each year enjoyed stepping back in time to experience a small piece of Australia’s pioneering past.

-Today, Emu Bottom Homestead is an important landmark and a treasured part of Australian pioneering heritage.
+Today, Emu Bottom Homestead is an important landmark and a treasured part of Australian heritage.
 It is as vibrant and important as ever.
-The homestead complex is the backdrop to all manner of functions and events and boasts two dining facilities – the Woolshed and the Homestead Dining Room.
+Emu Bottom is now the backdrop to all manner of functions and events and boasts two dining facilities – the Woolshed and the Homestead Dining Room.

-When Hedley and Janet first came here, there was no trace left of the original woolshed and possibly this was because being built of wooden slabs, it is thought that the structure would have rotted away with the passage of time and been replaced by a much more modern structure.
+When Hedley and Janet first came to Emu Bottom, there was no trace left of the original Woolshed and possibly this was because being built of wooden slabs, it is thought that the structure would have rotted away with the passage of time and been replaced by a much more modern structure.

-The Woolshed, now standing at Emu Bottom, was moved from a property called `Runnymede’ owned by the Laidlaws at Sandford near Casterton in the Western District.
+The Woolshed, now standing at Emu Bottom, was moved from a property called `Runnymede’ owned by the Laidlaws at Sandford near Casterton in the Western District, it was built there in 1854.

 Through the years many facilities have been added to provide for the requirements of modern day dining for the Woolshed is now a unique venue for a wide range of functions and events.